 Before listing Linux or FreeBSD distros for creating network Attached storage OS, I would like to say there is no “best operating system” either for NAS or computer.
 The choice of an operating system depends heavily on what you are going to do with the NAS server.
 In this guide, we focus on software that understands a NAS server primarily as a system for the provision of data in your office or home.
 With the operating systems we mention in this article, you can copy data back and forth, perform backups, along with some advanced tasks (such as establishing a VPN connection or installing a mail server) including plugins to extend OS capabilities.

-Here we are about to list some best NAS solutions to help you if you are planning to data management using open-source software in 2020.
+Here we are about to list some best NAS solutions to help you if you are planning to data manage using open-source software in 2020.

 1. FreeNAS OS